silvanatrabalon/learning/public/guides/javascript-en.md

 ```

 ## Rest and Spread Operators
-**Description:** *Rest* and *spread* operators use `...` to gather values into an array or object or to expand them.
+**Description:** operators that use `...` to gather values into an array or object or to expand them.
 They make working with data and parameters easier.
 **Example:**
 ```javascript
 // Rest in Functions